Best Argentinian Food: 46 Best Argentinian Dishes and Traditional Food in Argentina to Try

 3. ENSALADA RUSA

-Ensalada Rusa is to prepare with chop vegetables, meat, and mayo.
+Ensalada Rusa is prepared with chop vegetables, meat, and mayo.
 Finely slice potatoes, veggies, egg, poultry, or ham are all important elements.
 Ensalada Rusa is among the most popular starters at Argentina’s New Year’s garden feasts.

 4. ASADO (ARGENTINIAN BBQ)